TimDTTP/LearningCPP/exercises/lambdaFunctions/README.md

 - Create an array containing Students (struct)
 - Use `std::max_element` to find the student with the most points
     - Return the student's name

+## Question 2
+- Using `std::sort` create a lambda function to sort the seasons by temperature
+    - Sort via ascending order